gluppler/S-NES-BOY/GETTINGSTARTED.md

-# Getting Started with NES Development on Linux
+# Getting Started with S-NES Development on Linux

-Complete guide to setting up a NES development environment on Linux.
+Complete guide to setting up a development environment for NES, SNES, and Famicom programming on Linux.
 This guide is **Linux-only** and assumes a modern Linux distribution.
+Part of the S-NES codebase.

 ## Prerequisites